mjiggidy/resolve_runtime_calculator/README.md

 A simple runtime calculator for Davinci Resolve.
 Selected media pool items can be added to a list to calculate their total collective runtime.

 >[!WARNING]
 >This is still under heavy development.
+Still very experimental.
 Some things are still very alpha-y.
-For example, it assumes 24p.
+For example, it assumes 24 FPS.
 Use this at your own risk.
-I assume no responsibility for anything ever, in the world.
+I assume no responsibility for anything, ever, in the world.

 ![Embarrassing Screenshot](screenshot.png)